-Acupuncture is a form of alternative or complementary medicine that primarily involves using needles to stimulate certain points in the body to treat different conditions or lessen pain.
-Practiced in China thousands of years ago, acupuncture is fairly new in the Western world although it is slowly growing in terms of popularity among the public and even with practitioners of modern medicine.
+Acupuncture is a form of alternative or complementary medicine.
+It involves using needles to stimulate certain points in the body.
+This helps to treat different conditions or lessen pain.
+Practiced in China thousands of years ago, acupuncture is fairly new in the Western world.
+It is slowly growing in popularity among the public and even with practitioners of modern medicine.

 Acupuncture is anchored on the belief that chi or qi—a form of energy— flows through the body.
 The pathways by which this energy goes through are known as meridians.
-When the energy gets stuck or blocked or somehow becomes unbalanced as it flows along these meridians, illness is often the result.
+When the energy gets stuck, blocked or somehow becomes unbalanced as it flows along these meridians, illness is often the result.

 The most common mechanism that frees this trapped energy is the insertion of fine needles at different acupuncture points in the skin.
-The acupuncturist utilizes different needling techniques to get the needle inserted as quickly and as pain-free as possible.
-Once the needle is in, the acupuncturist may then manipulate it in different ways, such as by flicking or spinning, to achieve the desired results.
+The acupuncturist utilizes different needling techniques to insert the needles.
+This is to be as quickly and as pain-free as possible.
+Once the needle is in, the acupuncturist may then manipulate it in different ways.
+Techniques such as by flicking or spinning, to achieve the desired results.

 Cupping, on the other hand, involves putting a glass cup with burning paper inserted on it over the acupuncture point.
 After the cup is removed, it leaves red marks on the skin which usually disappears after a while.
 Both moxibustion and cupping are said to remove cold and increase the flow of blood to the body.

 In a typical acupuncture treatment session, the acupuncturist will first inquire about the patient’s overall health.
 They will ask about their symptoms the way a Western medical doctor would.
 After identifying what their problem is, the acupuncturist will then inform the patient on the number of sessions that they need to treat the condition.